Tomorrow's

 Upon harvest, the whole kenaf

-plant is processed in a mechanical fiber separator, similar to a cotton
+plant can be processed in a mechanical fiber separator, similar to a cotton

 gin.
 The separation of the two fibers allows for independent processing